frank-mosigisi/Calculeon-calculator/README.md

 The calculator supports the following basic operations:

-- Addition: Use the "+" button or the "+" key on the keyboard.
+- Addition: Use the "+" button.
-- Subtraction: Use the "-" button or the "-" key on the keyboard.
+- Subtraction: Use the "-" button.
-- Multiplication: Use the "x" button or the "*" key on the keyboard.
+- Multiplication: Use the "x" button.
-- Division: Use the "÷" button or the "/" key on the keyboard.
+- Division: Use the "÷" button.
-- Modulus: Use the "%" button or the "%" key on the keyboard.
+- Modulus: Use the "%" button.

 ### Inputting Numbers

-To input numbers into the calculator, use the number buttons (0-9) on the calculator UI or the corresponding keys on the keyboard.
-You can input decimal numbers by using the "." button or the "." key on the keyboard.
+To input numbers into the calculator, use the number buttons (0-9) on the calculator UI.
+You can input decimal numbers by using the "." button.

 ### Clearing and Deleting